webplatform/docs/javascript/RegExp/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=JavaScript
 |Description=The following example performs a regular expression search.
-It displays matches and submatches from the global '''RegExp''' object, and from the array that is returned by the '''exec''' method.
+It displays matches and submatches from the global <code>RegExp</code> object, and from the array that is returned by the <code>exec</code> method.
 |Code=var newLine = "&lt;br /&gt;";

  var re = /(\w+)@(\w+)\.(\w+)/g